tobiassh0/test_repo/README.md

 Test repo README file for the RDM Masterclass

-This line contains a tpyo to fix later.
+This line contains a typo to fix later.

+The typo has been corrected.